dreamfactorysoftware/ios-swift-sdk/README.md

 Before running the project you need to edit API_KEY in the file Network/RESTEngine.swift to match the key for your new app.
 This key can be found by selecting your app from the list on the Apps tab in the admin console.

-The default admin console URL is localhost:8080.
-If your admin console is not at that path, you can change the default path in Network/RESTEngine.swift.
+The default instance URL is localhost:8080.
+If your instance is not at that path, you can change the default path in Network/RESTEngine.swift.

 When the app starts up you can register a new user, or log in as an existing user.
 Currently the app does not support registering and logging in admin users.